pxheim/zettelkasten/book-khononov-2025-balancing-coupling-in-software-design.md

 ---

-changes in software usually come from either tactical changes or strategic changes.
+Changes in software usually come from either tactical changes or strategic changes.
 Tactical changes are easy, they are the "how" things are done and usually involve bugfixes or changes to existing domains.
 Strategic changes are the "what" and are more complicated and can rock the foundations of your design.
 E.g. a brand new module that needs to interact with existing ones in unexpected ways.

 ---